 Again, the following discussion makes no claim to scientific rigor or comprehensiveness, but aims to translate the concept of “impact” into some insights that may be “within the reach” of European project implementers.

 Impact as counterfactual analysis.
 Counterfactual analysis defines impact as the difference between data collected at the end of an intervention (“factual” data) and data collected in a situation characterized by no intervention (“counterfactual” data).
-This is the most “scientific” approach to impact evaluation: in fact, it is used in medical research, which compares “treatment subject” groups with “control” groups.
+This is the most “scientific” approach to impact evaluation: in fact, it is used in medical research, which compares “subject to treatment” groups with time series or control groups.

 This approach is difficult to use in the social field, as it assumes:

-- The existence of indicators that are uniquely verifiable with analytical tools and have an equally verifiable and unambiguous link to the dimension they are intended to measure.
+- The existence of indicators that can be unambiguously verified with analytical tools and that have an equally unambiguous and long-term link to the dimension they are intended to measure;

-- The possibility of identifying a “control group” with characteristics and dynamics fully comparable with those of the project’s target group.
+- Or, the possibility of identifying a “control group” with characteristics and dynamics fully comparable with those of the project’s target group.

-Despite its limitations, counterfactual analysis remains a useful “ideal benchmark” for measuring impact.
+Despite its operational limitations in the context of European projects, counterfactual analysis remains a useful “ideal reference” for measuring impact.
+It can be carried out with three mode modifications:

-- Circumscribing the scope of the phenomenon being measured to that to which the project contributed most strongly and directly (to increase the level of correlation between indicator and measured objective);
+- Circumscribe the scope of the phenomenon being measured to that to which the project contributed most strongly and directly (thus increasing the level of correlation between the indicator and the objective being measured);

-- Comparing the evolution recorded by project data against reference points as “close” as possible to the project’s population-target (a “quasi-counterfactual” situation );
+- Compare the evolution recorded by project data against reference points as “close” as possible to the project population-target (a “quasi-counterfactual” situation);

-- Conjugating different and complementary comparison references (or “triangulating” different data and viewpoints to increase the reliability of the results), if possible;
+- Combine different and complementary comparison references, if possible, by “triangulating” different data and viewpoints to increase the reliability of results;

-- Including in the analysis, if possible, multiple moments of measurement (to set a trend), including “follow-up” measurements (e.g., after one, two or three years after the conclusion of the project);
+- Include in the analysis, if possible, multiple moments of measurement (to set a trend), including “follow-up” measurements (e.g., after one, two or three years after the conclusion of the project);

-- Accompanying the analysis with an assessment of the factors (positive or negative) that may have influenced the data and “trends” of the project and the references used.
+- Accompany the analysis with an assessment of the factors (positive or negative) that may have influenced the data and “trends” of the project and the references used.

-For example, on a project dedicated to job placement for young people in the 15-24 age group, residing in an urban area prone to social problems, changes in employment data of young people in the 15-24 age group recorded can be compared:
+For example, on a project dedicated to job placement for young people in the 15-24 age group, residing in an urban local organisations subject to social problems, changes in employment data of young people in the 15-24 age group recorded can be compared:

 - From the project on its beneficiaries (baseline vs. final data: “factual” data).

-- In the project intervention area (or in another urban area subject to social problems), during the same period (a “quasi-counterfactual” figure).
+- In the project intervention area (or in another urban local organisations subject to social problems), during the same period (a “quasi-counterfactual” figure).

 A more detailed and specific example is provided at the end of theMonitoring and Evaluation Framework example.